 Examine the Nitty Gritty Details

 You might find a condo you absolutely love on the inside, but before you sign a contract, be thorough with your research.
 Examine all the nitty-gritty details that could come into play, such as the association fees and rules (especially if you want permission to bring your pet), and the inclusions that come with the condo.
-You need to know if things such as parking and storage are available right now or at extra costs, as well as access to on-site facilities such as pools, gyms, cinemas, etc.
+You need to know if things such as parking and storage are available right now or at extra costs, as well as access to on-site facilities such as pools, gyms, cinemas, etc. It might be hard to find a condo that will meet all of your requirements, however, you can always do thorough research using websites like Condo Shopper, and be sure that you made the right choice.

 Look into insurance and warranty options, too.
 Some things may be covered already in the condo’s fees, and if the building is new, some fittings and fixtures may still have a warranty on them, but none of this is a given.
 You may need to purchase a specific product to cover yourself and reduce risks, such as home warranty for condo offerings.